fingerprintjs/fingerprint-pro-segment-source-function/README.md

 - You need to have the Fingerprint Pro [JavaScript agent](https://dev.fingerprint.com/docs/js-agent) installed on your website and configured to send data to Segment.
 Installing Segment on your website directly is not required.
-- Webhook setup on Fingerprint dashboard that uses the url provided by Segment Source Function
 - Mobile platforms are currently not supported.
 Reach out to our [support](https://fingerprint.com/support) if you have any questions.

 ### Development Requirements